PyExplorer/catch_verbs/README.md

-GTV - Get top verbs, please!
+Get top verbs

-GTV is a static analysis tool for python code that catches verbs from functions name.
+Get top verbs is a static analysis tool for python code that catches verbs from functions name.

 Example
 From command line: